 A year-long course for freshmen who have already been exposed to algebra.
 The course covers the same topics as Algebra 1, and adds a discussion of polynomials, matrices and probability.
 Students will be required to think critically and apply their skills in new and varied situations.

-Honors Biology is a two semester course designed for 9th graders.
-The course is designed to survey all major topics in the study of living things including biochemistry, genetics, cell structure and function, evolution, animal and plant physiology, and ecology.
-In addition to the lecture component, the course includes weekly laboratory exercises meant to strengthen the students' understanding of the concepts presented in class that week.
-The course is intended to be a challenging, college preparatory level course.
+Honors Biology is a two-semester course designed for 9th graders.
+The course surveys all major topics in the study of living things including biochemistry, genetics, cell structure and function, evolution, animal and plant physiology, and ecology.
+In addition to the lecture component, the course includes frequent laboratory exercises meant to strengthen the students' understanding of the concepts presented in class.
+The course is intended to be a challenging, college preparatory-level course.

 Prerequisite: Placement in this course is dependent upon performance on the science placement test for incoming 9th graders.